zedlopez/ifm/Writing with Inform.md

 	East of the Garden is the Gazebo.
 Above is the Treehouse.
 A billiards table is in the Gazebo.
 On it is a trophy cup.
 A starting pistol is in the cup.

-Inform identifies eight "objects" mentioned in this short scenario, which it groups together into different categories called "kinds".
+Inform identifies eight _objects_ mentioned in this short scenario, which it groups together into different categories called _kinds_.
 Kinds affect the general behaviour of things.
 For instance, the pistol and the cup can be picked up but not walked inside, whereas the Gazebo and the Treehouse are the reverse.
 (This is obvious to someone who knows what these words mean, less obvious to a computer which does not, but the text contains sufficient clues.)
 Inform sorts out the situation above like so:

 Objects                       | Their kinds
 ----------------------------- | -----------